Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The exit point

-It is usual in the strong field and ultra-fast science to use the so called classical exit point $x_C=I_p/F$, see fig \ref{Hofdata1}, to characterize spatially the point at which the tunneled or ionized electron escapes the potential barrier or the effective potential, for details see \cite{Kullie:2016}.
+It is common in the strong field and ultra-fast science to use the so-called classical exit point $x_C=I_p/F$, see Fig. \ref{Hofdata1}, to characterize the spatial location of the point at which the tunneled or ionized electron escapes the potential barrier or the effective potential, for details see \cite{Kullie:2016}.
 Depending on the concept used to characterize the tunneling process, it becomes free when it exits the ``exit'' point (`real' T-time picture \cite{Kullie:2015}), or it becomes subject to the tail of the potential (imaginary T-time picture \cite{Sainadh:2019}).
-A quick look at fig \ref{Hofdata1} shows immediately that $x_C=I_p/F\equiv d_C$ is inaccurate and even wrong.
-However, Hofmann et al. has used $x_C$ in their recent work \cite{Hofmann:2019}.
-For the adiabatic tunneling, it was shown in \cite{Kullie:20182} that (in a semiclassical picture) the correct exit point is $x_{e,+}$ (compare fig \ref{Hofdata1}) and the use of $x_C$ (or $d_C$) leads to an erroneous conclusion.
+A quick look at Fig. \ref{Hofdata1} shows immediately that $x_C=I_p/F\equiv d_C$ is inaccurate and even wrong.
+For the adiabatic tunneling, it was shown in \cite{Kullie:20182} that (in a semi-classical picture) the correct exit point is $x_{e,+}$ (compare Fig. \ref{Hofdata1}) and the use of $x_C$ (or $d_C$) leads to an erroneous conclusion.
 In our nonadiabatic model (the present work), the exit point $x_{e,+}$ is not suitable because multiphoton absorption is now involved, apart from other nonadiabatic effects.
 Thus, we expect a major effect on the exit point.
-A first guess leads to a reduction of the classical exit point $x_C$ by a factor of $1/2$ (eq \ref{xe} below), but as we will see it does not match well too.
-A second guess appears to be superior, as we shall see below.
+At first glance, this effect might result in an exit point equal to $(1/2)x_C$ (eq \ref{xe} below), but as we will see, this may not the correct approach and another approach is presented below.

 Recalling what we did in eqs \ref{dion1}, \ref{dion} we find: